 When should I talk to a Wyoming attorney about late fees?

 Consider legal help if you face eviction, a large disputed balance, or a fee that seems punitive or was never in your lease.
-A Wyoming attorney or legal aid group can confirm current statutes and your county's court procedures.
+Note that a nonpayment judgment can include costs and attorney's fees if your lease says so (W.S.
+1-21-1008(b)), so the cost of fighting can exceed the fee itself.
+A Wyoming attorney or legal aid group can confirm the current statute and your court's procedures.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.